 So, I have a secret I’ve been keeping for many years.
 My close friends know, and I’ve been getting better about admitting to it in casual convo with “safe” people.. but here goes..

 Whew!
 Never thought I’d see the day I’d admit to that publicly.
 Not sure if I’m feeling relieved, or horrified at myself at the moment.
 Holy crap.
 It’s been a long time coming, though.

-You see, when I first moved to Minnesota from my homeland – Canada – many years ago, it was immediately obvious that if I was to be “out” about being an immigrant, life could be very, very difficult for me.
+You see, when I first moved to Minnesota from my homeland – Canada – a few years ago, it was immediately obvious that if I was to be “out” about being an immigrant, life could be very, very difficult for me.
 Let me explain..

 My husband and I lived in a small town in rural Minnesota.
 It was an eye opening experience.
 While I’d been told to expect everything to be pretty much the same as it was back home, it was anything but.
 I encountered a LOT of xenophobia and extremely vocal anti-immigrant sentiment.
 I was even turned down for a job because of being an immigrant!
 I can’t tell you how gross it was to watch a prospective employer salivate over my resume, asking how soon I can start.. then get to the line about my work visa, watch his face turn to stone while he tells me “Oh.
 You’re an immigrant.
 Well, we’re not hiring right now”.

 While it’s easier to laugh about this now, I remember being at a Barenaked Ladies concert with my husband.
 This was early on in my immigration experience.
 A (very drunk) guy that was seated near us overheard my husband say “Canadian”.
 He demanded to know if my husband was from Canada.
 “Well, no… but she is!”.
 A reasonable response, right?
 Well, the guy got up in my face and tried to pick a fight with me over it.
 Made a lot of slurs about my country, my heritage, and … our army.
 Yes.
 At a Barenaked Ladies concert.
 It was very bizarre.